 Immediacy, especially, calls for a lower production cost since the sales offer may only be for a day, week or a month.
 Then, the marketing team can focus on the next “immediate” promotion 😉

-Video Production and Marketing Frequency Will increase in 2017
+Video Production and Marketing Frequency is increasing in 2021

 The real value of producing more videos, less expensively and more frequently is that you can measure how effective they are.